 The RKE system allows you to lock or unlock all doors, tailgate, and the RamBox® (if equipped) as well as activate the Panic Alarm from distances up to approximately 33 ft (10 m) using a hand-held radio transmitter with integrated key.
 The transmitter does not need to be pointed at the vehicle to activate the system.
-Press and release the LOCK button on the RKE transmitter to lock all doors, the tailgate and the RamBox® (if equipped).
+Press and release the LOCK button on the RKE transmitter to lock all doors, and the tailgate.
 The turn signal lights will flash and the horn will chirp to acknowledge the signal.